-Websites experience 22 attacks per day on average— that’s over 8,000 attacks per year, according to SiteLock data.
+Websites experience multiple attacks per day.
 A website vulnerability is a weakness or misconfiguration in a website or web application code that allows an attacker to gain some level of control of the site, and possibly the hosting server.
 Most vulnerabilities are exploited through automated means, such as vulnerability scanners and botnets.
 Cybercriminals create specialized tools that scour the internet for certain platforms, like WordPress or Joomla, looking for common and publicized vulnerabilities.
 Once found, these vulnerabilities are then exploited to steal data, distribute malicious content, or inject defacement and spam content into the vulnerable site.

 There are five common types of website vulnerabilities that are frequently exploited by attackers.
 While this isn’t an exhaustive list of all the possible vulnerabilities a determined attacker may find in an application, it does include some of the most common vulnerabilities websites contain today.